cold-storage/hipq/README.md

 # hipq

-A job queue service for Node.js specifically for jobs interact with external services by sending and receiving messages in a decoupled fashion.
+A job queue service for Node.js specifically for jobs that interact with external services by sending and receiving messages in a decoupled fashion.
 Maybe you send a message over Kafka or Amazon Kinesis and get a resonse back in another message.
 Or you do an HTTP request and include a callback URL where the service